dengel29/fyi-v2/src/notes/regex-find-string-between-two-strings.md

 ---
 title: Sandwich Regex
 examplePic: /images/regex-find-url-example.png
+date: "1989-02-09"
 ---

 [Here’s](https://rubular.com/r/kvFttNgi15825V) a regex to find a string in between two strings, that could have any amount of other strings in the mess.
 This one works well if

-* You know the delimiters, ie the two strings that form the boundary of what you’re looking for;
+- You know the delimiters, ie the two strings that form the boundary of what you’re looking for;
-* You know the string you’re looking for in the middle, ie the search term.
+- You know the string you’re looking for in the middle, ie the search term.
 That’s going to be the one to match.

 The regex looks like this

 ```
 (?=(?!starting-boundary).*ending-boundary)(search-term)
 ```